 Behavioral Lab FAQs

 You can participate in interesting and easy to complete research right here in Pamplin.
 Research sessions typically take 10 to 20 minutes and translate into 0.5 to 1 credit point.
 All you need to do is sign up online through the SONA system.
-In Spring 2023, we will open the marketing lab in person and online.
+In Fall 2023, we will open the marketing lab in person and online.

 Usually in lab studies, you need to complete the entire session to earn your credit.
 However, if you need to leave for an emergency, the researcher on site can help determine if you can receive partial credit.